CailleauThierry/tcai_mages/README.md

-# Project name here
+# Mages
-> Summary description here.
+> This is a python module demonstrating nbdev for automatic documentation and git push

-This file will become your README and also the index of your documentation.
+This is the Readme

 ## Install